 Conclusion

 Reality shows, like those in the “Real Housewives” franchise, wield significant influence over public perception.
-By spotlighting sober lifestyles positively, reality TV has the power to reshape societal norms and embrace the richness of sober stories.
+By spotlighting sober lifestyles in a positive light, reality TV can reshape societal norms and embrace the richness of sober stories.
 As audiences continue to evolve, so must the narratives we consume, ensuring they reflect our most authentic, inclusive selves.
 The dialogue on “The Sober Curator” podcast reminds us of these shows’ impact and the opportunity they hold to redefine what reality media can and should be.

 Listen to the Episode Now